 If the cyber attack was serious, made the news, and a lot of different sources became aware of it, making a public statement is imperative.
 These types of situations need to be handled very carefully, as they are very sensitive and can lead to a tremendous amount of reputational fallout if you don’t handle it correctly.

-Once again, the best course of action might be to hire an outside agency that has experience dealing with these types of issues instead of trying to handle all of the PR efforts on your own.
+Once again, the best course of action might be to hire an outside agency with experience dealing with these types of issues instead of trying to handle all of the PR efforts on your own.